 Japan has 47 prefectures, and Tokyo is considered one of them.
 Therefore, Tokyo is a prefecture rather than a city.
 Tokyo Prefecture is actually called Tokyo-to, which can be translated as Tokyo Metropolis.
 A prefecture in Japan is, in some sense, similar to a state in the USA.
 (Tokyo Metropolitan Government uses the term “Tokyo Metropolis” instead of Tokyo Prefecture.)

-Tokyo Prefecture comprises of 23 wards, some cities such as Fuchu City, Musashino City, Mitaka City and also some remote islands in the Pacific, Bonin Islands located 1,000 kilo meters south of central Tokyo.
+Tokyo Prefecture comprises 23 wards, some cities such as Fuchu City, Musashino City and Mitaka City, and also some remote islands in the Pacific, e.g., the Bonin Islands located 1,000 kilometers south of central Tokyo.
 These remote islands are also parts of Tokyo Prefecture.

-Many Japanese people are not aware that Tokyo is not actually a city.
-One main reason is because there was, in fact, Tokyo City in the past.
-Tokyo city did exist in the Eastern side of Tokyo from 1889 to 1943.
-The area is presently known as Tokyo 23 wards area.
+Tokyo is sometimes regarded as a de facto city.
+One main reason for this is because there was, in fact, a Tokyo City in the past.
+It existed on the eastern side of Tokyo from 1889 to 1943.
+The area is presently known as Tokyo’s 23 wards area.

-To the question of “Is Tokyo a city or a prefecture (state)?, the right answer will be “It is not a city but a prefecture.”
+To the question of “Is Tokyo a city or a prefecture (state)?”, the right answer is, “It is not a city but, rather, a prefecture.”